Shaik-Hafeez110/fnp_sales_analysis_dashboard_using_excel/README.md

 - Verified and cleaned the dataset for missing values, anomalies, and inconsistencies.
 - Ensured uniformity in data types, date formats, and monetary values.
 - Created pivot tables and charts to answer each KPI.
-- Combined all insights into a single interactive dashboard with slicers for **Order Date, Delivery Date, and Occasion**.
+- Combined all insights into a single interactive dashboard with timelines for **Order Date, Delivery Date,** and slicer for **Occasion**.

 ---